fhendric/Gibbosus/DMRT/README.md

 - `dmrt_stringtie_coding.fasta` (renamed `dmrt_stringtie_full.fasta.transdecoder.cds`file with coding sequence of *dmrt* transcripts)
 - `dmrt_stringtie_coding.aa` (renamed `dmrt_stringtie_full.fasta.transdecoder.pep` file with translated coding sequence of *dmrt* transcripts)

+### 1.3 Alignment of *dmrt* transcripts

+IsoSeq and StringTie transcripts were concantenated and stored in `./DMRT/transcripts/transcripts_all/dmrt_all_coding.aa` and aligned with COBALT.

 ## 2. Phylogenetic relationship of *dmrt* paralogs in relationship to the outgroup species